uptoolkit/up-react/packages/use-up/README.md

 yarn add use-up #or npm i use-up --save
 ````

+REM : for more tools to use => you can checkout also up-react [https://github.com/uptoolkit/up-react](https://github.com/uptoolkit/up-react)

-Then in your main app (likely very soon in your instanciation), do :
+Then in your main app (likely very soon in your app instanciation), do :

 ````javascript
 // this will be likely in your main.js or pages/__app.js in Next